Upcoming Events

 Click here to learn more about this seminar.

-Planning and Writing Successful Proposals in the Arts and Humanities
+Planning and Writing Successful Grant Proposals in the Creative Arts, Social Sciences, and Humanities

 The seminar is presented by Dr. Peg AtKisson (AtKisson Training Group).
 The seminar focus is on fundamental concepts of proposal planning and writing for the Arts and Humanities faculty backed by concrete tips and operational strategies that support planning and longer-term sustainability.